vegaprotocol/specs/specs/0000-mm-mechanics.md

       - [ ] The insurance pool of the market (in event of slashing)
       - [ ] The market maker's general account (in event of market maker reducing their commitment)

+Engineering note:
+1. Can be either one account for all market maker bonds or one market maker bond account per market maker.

 ### Market maker proposes to amend commitment amount
 The commitment transaction is also used to amend any aspect of their market making obligations.
 A participant may apply to amend their commitment amount by submitting a transaction for the market with a revised commitment amount.

 `proposed-commitment-variation = new-proposed-commitment-amount - old-commitment-amount`

+**INCREASING COMMITMENT**
 ***Case:*** `proposed-commitment-variation >= 0`
 A market maker can always increase their commitment amount as long as they have sufficient collateral in the settlement asset of the market to meet the new commitment amount.